 Growing up, my younger brother Carter and I fought constantly.
 I was the “responsible” older brother intent on working hard and “making it big” in the world (PsIu).
 He was the young, carefree spirit who loved to hang out with his friends (psiU).
 I’m ashamed to say that I would frequently nag, condemn, and ridicule him to get his act together, “be a man,” and make something of himself.
 The truth is that my vision of him was severely clouded by own judgment and he responded to me as you probably would: “Fuck off.
 You’re not in charge of me!”
 Later in college, after a few years of living apart, I took a road trip to visit him in Bozeman, Montana, to go hiking and camping in the mountains.
 Outdoors in this new environment, and probably because I was out of my own comfort zone, I was able to let go of my “judgment vision” and see my brother in a new light.
 In fact, I was utterly in awe at what I saw.
 Here was a young man who was extremely capable, knowledgeable, thoughtful, and powerful.
 Who was this person?
 Where did he come from?
 The fact is that he was there all the time.
 It was my own judgment that had prevented me from seeing him fully.
 What a sad loss of time, brotherhood, and missed opportunity!

 On the other hand, I’ve also been the judged when my boss couldn’t truly hear, see, or listen to me without his own “judgment vision” clouding the interaction.
-For example, the man who taught me the most about organizational development is Dr. Ichak Adizes.
-He’s a brilliant thinker, highly regarded and wise.
+For example, I had a mentor who is widely-known as a brilliant management thinker, highly regarded and wise.
 Many rightfully refer to him as the Peter Drucker of his era.
 I was originally introduced to his work as an entrepreneur and we struck up a collaboration and a friendship.
 Later, because I was so enamored of his methods, I joined his organization as an associate.
 However, soon after I joined and he became my “boss” (and not just a friend and mentor), something really altering happened.

 He no longer seemed to see, hear, or understand me as clearly as he did before!
 On the receiving end, it felt like there was a thick interference field now operating between what I spoke and what he heard, between who I was and what he saw.
 Because I had the experience of collaborating with him deeply before he became my boss, the discrepancy was really profound.
 Now that I was “inside” the organization, it seemed that I was subjected to the same type of judgment vision I had projected onto my brother.
 As an employee, my own judgment vision towards him was equally activated.
 Now, there was no longer an individual and friend, but a “boss” and my own projections of whatever that entailed.
 All in all, we were two talented, capable people who couldn’t see past their own judgments.